NL Summer Games 2024, High Performance – for Pre-Youth, Youth, Junior, & U23

-Providing development and competition opportunities for youth and junior age athletes is a key part of TriNL’s 2018-2021 Stretegic Plan.
-Hundreds of kids participate in Kids of Steel events across the province, and TriNL would like as many as possible to transition into Age Group and elite competitions such as the Newfoundland and Labrador Summer Games and national competitions.
+Providing development and competition opportunities for youth and junior age athletes is a key part of TriNL’s Strategic Plan.
+Hundreds of kids participate in Kids of Steel events across the province, and TriNL would like as many as possible to transition into age group and elite competitions such as the Newfoundland and Labrador Summer Games and national competitions.

 Pre-Youth usually pay $5 one-day membership fees for races.
-Youth and Junior membership fees (including the $6 Triathlon Canada fee) are set at $20 per year, and discounts are available if parents are also TriNL members.
+Youth and Junior membership fees (including the $6 Triathlon Canada fee) are set at $23 per year, and discounts are available if parents are also TriNL members.
 The High Performance Program consists of a monthly fee.

 Please contact us if you need more information regarding these age groups.

 NL Summer Games - Bay Roberts - August 2024

 Athletes from around the Province will gather in the Bay Roberts area in August of 2024 for the next edition of the Newfoundland and Labrador Summer Games.
 This competition will mark the first time Triathlon will be a part of the Games competition.